adrija-debnath/IDEAS-ISI-Data-Science-Internship/README.md

 Evaluation: Techniques to check how well the models are performing (e.g., accuracy, confusion matrix).

-Sure!
-Below is a template for your GitHub README file based on the project details you provided.

 Predictive Maintenance Analysis
 Project Type: Data Science Internship
 Institution: IDEAS - Institute of Data Engineering, Analytics, and Science